yutonyan/yutonyan.github.io/_pages/about.md

   - /about.html
 ---

-I’m an Assistant Professor at UCSD jointly appointed by Computer Science and Halıcıoğlu Data Science Institute.
-I obtained my Ph.D. from UIUC advised by Prof. Jiawei Han in 2019.
-I received my B.E. from SJTU in 2014.
-I’m also a coach of the UCSD’s ACM-ICPC team.
+I graduated from McGill University with a bachelor's degree in Computer Science and Statistics.
+I am currently a research assistant at CUHK hosted by Prof. Zhenyu Gao and Prof. Wenxi Jiang.

 Research Interests
 ======